bgachara/bgachara.github.io/posts/databases.md

 - Output redirection
   - store query results in another tables
-    - table must not already be defined.
-    - table will have the same # of columns with the same type as the input.
+    - The table must not already be defined and the resultant table will have the same # of columns with the same type as the input.

 - Output Control
   - order the output tuples by the value in one or more of their columns.